Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-4-styling-the-website.md

 ## Creating a reusable recipe component

 As you may have seen before we loop our recipes on multiple pages.
-This caused duplicate code, so let's clean this up by moving the recipes into their own component.
+This caused duplicate code, so let's clean this up by moving the recipes into their component.

 Create a `Recipe.astro` file in the components directory.